 Upgrading to EMV technology is expensive, and people don’t want to change until they really have to.
 Many retailers, especially smaller stores with less funds to spend on upgrading, have dug their heels in until switching seems like the less costly option.

 Things started moving much more quickly with the fraud liability shift that began in October 2015.
-At this date the least-EMV compliant party became liable for card fraud, which means that if the merchant didn’t upgrade to use EMV card readers they’d be liable for fraud.
+At this date the least-EMV compliant party became liable for card fraud, which means that if the merchant didn’t upgrade to use EMV chip readers they’d be liable for fraud.
 This is a big and potentially expensive change for merchants, because usually the card issuer or payment processor would be liable for fraud.

 Many retailers now use EMV technology, although not all.
 In the U.S., pretty much every merchant uses signature as the verification method for credit cards, and PIN for debit cards.